payamparvizi/adaptive_optics_gym/README.md

 pip install -e .
 ```

-For more comprehensive instructions on installing the HCIPy framework, please refer to the hyperlink provided below:
+For more comprehensive instructions on installing the HCIPy framework, please refer to the link provided here:

 ```
 https://docs.hcipy.org/0.4.0/installation.html